Why Study Education at E-town?

 Field placements are an important part of your educational experience at E-town.
 You won't have to worry about securing your own placement locations; we do it for you!

-Five middle-level certification areas
+Middle-level certification areas

 Frequency of student-teaching observations by field supervisors